Installing Plugins

 Plugin Trust & Signing

-Plugins run arbitrary Python in the same process as Joystick Diagrams, so 2.2 introduces a signing and trust model to keep you safe.
+Plugins run arbitrary Python in the same process as Joystick Diagrams, so there is a signing and trust model to keep you safe.
 Plugins fall into three states:

 Signed & Verified